Qiskit/qiskit/README.md

 gates: Hadamard gate (`h`), Phase gate (`p`), and CNOT gate (`cx`).

 Once you've made your first quantum circuit, choose which primitive function you will use.
-Starting with Sampler, we use the `compose` function to add a measurement circuit to the example circuit.
-In this example we simply map the qubits to the classical registers in ascending order.
+Starting with Sampler, we use `measure_all(inplace=False)` to get a copy of the circuit in which all the qubits are measured:

 ```python
 # 2. define the classical output to be measurement